funkepunkemonke/HONORS391/index.md

 right corner.
 You can also use the help panel to search help directly, as seen in the screenshot.

+![RStudio help panel.
+When typing a word in the search field, it will show related suggestions.](img/rstudiohelp.png)

 ### Automatic code completion

 When you write code in RStudio, you can use its automatic code completion to